 West Norwegian Fjords – Geirangerfjord and Nærøyfjord

-Geirangerfjord and Nærøyfjord: Norway’s Two Most Dramatic Fjords
+Geirangerfjord and Nærøyfjord: Norway’s Two Best Fjords, and Why They Are Different

 Geirangerfjord

-Geirangerfjord runs about 15km inland from the coastal mountains, with cliffs rising up to 1,400 metres on each side.
-The waterfalls are the famous feature: the Seven Sisters (seven separate streams in parallel on the south wall), the Suitor (opposite, supposedly courting the sisters), and the Bridal Veil (partially hidden behind a rock face).
-From a cruise ship or ferry, you see all three on a single passage.
+Geirangerfjord runs about 15 kilometres inland from the coastal mountains, with cliffs rising up to 1,400 metres on each side.
+The waterfalls are the defining feature: the Seven Sisters cascade in seven parallel streams down the south wall, the Suitor falls opposite (the name implies a courtship), and the Bridal Veil descends partially hidden behind a rock face.
+From a ferry or cruise ship, you see all three on a single passage through waters that are genuinely deep blue.
+On busy summer days the fjord can feel busy with cruise ship traffic, but this also means excellent ferry infrastructure and easy access.

-The village of Geiranger at the inner end is small — around 200 permanent residents — with several hotels and restaurants built to handle the summer cruise crowds.
-The Geirangerfjord Centre has a solid exhibition on the fjord’s ecology and the history of the farms that clung to the cliffsides.
-Flydalsjuvet is the classic viewpoint: a jutting rock platform above the village with the fjord below and the cruise ships looking miniature.
-The road up to Dalsnibba (1,476 metres) extends the view to the Snøhetta massif and multiple glacier tongues on a clear day.
+The village of Geiranger at the inner end has around 200 permanent residents and several hotels and restaurants that exist to serve the summer visitor flow.
+The Geirangerfjord Centre has a well-done exhibition on the fjord’s ecology and the history of the remote clifftop farms that somehow sustained families for generations.
+Flydalsjuvet, the classic viewpoint on the road above the village, is a jutting rock platform with the fjord below and cruise ships looking miniature against the walls.
+The road up to Dalsnibba at 1,476 metres, one of Norway’s highest accessible drive points, extends the view on a clear day across multiple glacier tongues and the Snøhetta massif.

 Nærøyfjord

-Nærøyfjord is narrower — 250 metres at its tightest point — and feels more enclosed.
-The cliffs press in from both sides and small farms on the ledges above the water level are barely visible without binoculars.
-Flåm, at its eastern end, is the main village and the terminus of the Flåmsbana railway.
+Nærøyfjord is narrower – 250 metres at its tightest point – and feels more enclosed and deliberate than Geirangerfjord.
+The cliffs press in from both sides, small farms on impossibly narrow ledges above the water level are barely visible without binoculars, and the sense of geological compression is stronger than anywhere else in the fjord landscape.
+Flåm at the eastern end is the main village and the terminus of the Flåmsbana railway.

-The Flåmsbana is 20km of narrow gauge railway climbing from sea level to 867 metres at Myrdal, with gradients up to 5.5% and a stop at the Kjosfossen waterfall.
-The engineering required is considerable; the views through the windows are good.
-It connects to the Bergen Railway at Myrdal, which makes Oslo-Bergen or Bergen-Flåm sensible routes.
-The train itself is crowded but worth it.
+The Flåmsbana is 20 kilometres of narrow-gauge railway climbing from sea level to 867 metres at Myrdal station, with gradients of up to 5.5 percent and a ceremonial stop at the Kjosfossen waterfall.
+The engineering required to build it between 1923 and 1940 – entirely by manual labour – is considerable.
+It connects at Myrdal to the Bergen Railway, making Oslo-Bergen with a Flåm detour a logical route.

-Undredal, accessible by car (a very narrow road) or kayak from Flåm, is a village of around 80 people known for producing a small-batch brown goat cheese (brunost).
-The stave church there dates from the 12th century and is the smallest in Norway.
-The goat cheese is sold at a farm shop and is better than it looks.
+Undredal, reachable by car on a very narrow road or by kayak from Flåm, is a village of around 80 people producing small-batch brunost (brown goat cheese).
+The stave church there dates from the 12th century and is the smallest in Norway, holding about 40 people.
+The cheese is sold at a farm shop and is worth buying.
+The stave church is worth seeing for anyone who does not think small 12th-century wooden churches require explanation.

 Getting Between the Two

-The peak season is June through August.
-May and September are less crowded, marginally cheaper, and the light in September is particularly good in the late afternoon.
-Expect rain in any season; a waterproof layer is not optional.
+Peak season is June through August.
+May and September are less crowded, cheaper, and the September light in the late afternoon is among the best the fjords produce.
+Rain is possible in any season; a waterproof shell is not optional and the fjord experience in light rain is still excellent.